 Reverse grids are notorious in touring car races.
 They can increase the on-track entertainment by mixing up the starting order.
 In TCR, only the top ten fastest cars are reversed for the second race of the weekend.
 It’s a great opportunity for teams and drivers to demonstrate they are capable of battling their way through the field to claim podiums and victories.

 Flags are used to signal specific instructions to drivers.
 A yellow flag is waved to warn drivers to slow down because of an incident or obstruction.
 A red flag halts a session because of an incident or poor weather.
 The green flag signals the start of the race, or an obstruction cleared.
 The chequered flag is shown at the end of the race.
-It’s imperative that competitors follow the instruction given to ensure safety while racing.
+It’s imperative that competitors follow the instructions given to ensure safety while racing.

 One of the most important members of the team.
 Race Engineers work with the driver to set up the car for qualifying and race sessions.
 They feed back data to ensure the driver can improve next time out, identify and iron out any issues that arise on the car and make crucial strategy calls.